Maintained status

 Leaving Canada with maintained status

-If you leave Canada with maintained status, you may re-enter as long as you meet one of the following:
+If you leave Canada while on maintained status, you may re-enter as long as you meet one of the following:

 After re-entering Canada, you cannot resume study or work until you have received your new study/work permit.